RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Introduction

-\textbf{Contributions.} Through our investigation, we develop RCCDA (Resource-Constrained Concept Drift Adaptation): a first-of-its-kind adaptive threshold-based policy that determines the optimal time to update model parameters in the presence of concept drift, using only past loss information, and ensuring strict bounds on constraint violations.
-Our contributions are summarized as follows: \begin{itemize}[topsep=0pt,itemsep=4pt,parsep=0pt, partopsep=0pt, leftmargin=*] \item \textbf{Convergence Analysis}: We provide a rigorous analysis of how concept drift impacts a deployed model’s loss over time, focusing on the evolution of loss as data distributions shift.
-Under mild assumptions, our bounds quantify the degradation caused by concept drift and how it depends on the retraining policy choice.
-This analysis offers insights into the fundamental trade-offs between maintaining model accuracy and minimizing resource use, laying the groundwork for development of adaptive strategies in dynamic, resource-constrained settings. \item \textbf{Optimal Policy Design}: We formulate and solve an optimization problem to determine the optimal times for updating a model, minimizing the loss induced by concept drift while satisfying resource constraints.
-Leveraging the Lyapunov drift-plus-penalty framework, we develop RCCDA: a threshold-based policy that triggers updates based on accumulated loss and a virtual queue tracking resource expenditure.
-The resulting lightweight algorithm relies solely on historical loss data and a tunable drift threshold, making it efficient for real-time applications, while ensuring a provably-optimal balance between model performance and computational overhead. \item \textbf{Empirical Validation}: We evaluate RCCDA performance through experiments on three domain generalization datasets: PACS, DigitsDG, and OfficeHome, simulating different concept drift schedules.
+\begin{itemize}[topsep=0pt,itemsep=4pt,parsep=0pt, partopsep=0pt, leftmargin=*] \item \textbf{Convergence Analysis}: We provide a rigorous analysis of how concept drift impacts a deployed model’s convergence over time, focusing on the evolution of loss as data distributions shift.
+Under mild assumptions, our bounds quantify the degradation caused by concept drift, implicitly relating model performance to the retraining policy choice.
+This analysis lays the groundwork for development of adaptive strategies in dynamic, resource-constrained settings. \item \textbf{Optimal Policy Design}: We formulate and solve an optimization problem to determine the optimal times for updating a model, minimizing the loss induced by concept drift while satisfying resource constraints.
+Leveraging the Lyapunov drift-plus-penalty framework \cite{neely2010stochastic}, we develop RCCDA: a threshold-based policy that triggers updates based on inference loss data and a virtual queue tracking resource expenditure.
+The resulting lightweight algorithm relies solely on historical loss data and a tunable drift threshold, making it efficient for real-time applications, while ensuring a greedy-optimal balance between model performance and computational overhead. \item \textbf{Empirical Validation}: We evaluate RCCDA performance through experiments on four domain generalization datasets: PACS, DigitsDG, OfficeHome, and MEMD-ABSA, simulating different concept drift schedules.
 Our results demonstrate that our policy consistently outperforms four baseline policies across a variety of drift settings while adhering to resource budgets.
 This highlights our policy's ability to adapt efficiently to data with time-varying distributions. \end{itemize}